Choosing the Right Insulation: A Comprehensive Comparison of Extruded vs Expanded Polystyrene

 • Expanded Polystyrene (EPS):

-• EPS is created by expanding polystyrene beads with steam and shaping them into blocks or custom forms.
+• EPS is produced by expanding polystyrene beads with steam and shaping them into blocks.
+The beads fuse together, resulting in a lightweight open-cell foam structure.

 • Strength and Density: